hosseinihossein/Web-Frontend-Library-Part001/list4295ed84adad4f10bacf176a75cb6bab/Readme.txt

-- Title:
+- Title: Image Gallery
-- Description:
+- Description: A list of small images arranged in a row with a title on the top.
-- Tags:
+- Tags: image card list gallery movie